-- Branches with any metal such as wire, nails, etc. attached.
+- Brush with any metal such as wire, nails, etc. attached.

-- Branches that do not have all cut ends facing the road and that are not stacked neatly (do not put out a pile of tangled branches facing all different ways).
+- Brush that does not have all cut ends facing the road and that are not stacked neatly (do not put out a pile of tangled branches facing all different ways).

-- Contractors’ branch piles – this service is for residents only!
+- Contractors’ brush piles – this service is for residents only!

 - Whole trees or tree trimmings, unless they are 4” in diameter or less.
 Homeowners are responsible for disposing of anything larger; i.e., by contracting with a tree removal service or some other means.

 - Roots and stumps over 50 pounds.
 Roots and stumps 50 pounds or under will be taken but must be cut off and placed in a separate pile.